normanang28/normanang28/README.md

 ### Hi there 👋

-Allow me to introduce myself my name is Normal.
+Allow me to introduce myself my name is Norman.
 I am a junior web developer with proficiency in programming languages such as HTML, CSS, Bootstrap, and PHP.
 Additionally, I possess graphic design skills, which prove valuable in enhancing the visual appeal of my websites.

 Success does not materialize overnight.
 It is the outcome of unwavering persistence, hard work, and a steadfast commitment to continuous learning.
 Each small step you take brings you closer to your aspirations.
 Keep moving forward, even if progress appears gradual!